Skip to main content

 Here are 5 steps you can take to ensure your event volunteers feel valued and have a fulfilling volunteer experience.

-Whether these are one-time event helpers or long-term volunteers, as we noted in a recent post, Getting Volunteers Off To A Good Start, there are some steps you can take to ensure volunteers start on the right footing and keep coming back:
+Whether these are one-time event helpers or long-term volunteers, as we noted in a recent post, getting volunteers off to a good start, there are some steps you can take to ensure volunteers start on the right footing and keep coming back:

-1. Make volunteers feel welcome: Whether it is the first event meeting of many or the actual day of the event – someone needs to take time to say welcome, offer a brief orientation to the organization, the event and the venue.
+Whether it is the first event meeting of many or the actual day of the event – someone needs to take time to say welcome, offer a brief orientation to the organization, the event and the venue.
 Ensure all of the volunteers are properly introduced and know who they can turn to with questions or concerns.

-2. Offer clear role descriptions and training: Offering a clear description of the job they are tasked with, and training to ensure their success, benefits everyone involved.
+Offering a clear description of the job they are tasked with, and training to ensure their success, benefits everyone involved.
 New volunteers can feel overwhelmed or isolated if they aren’t sure what to do and it can also get tiresome trying to figure things out without any support.
-This kind of frustration can lead volunteers to feeling they are wasting their time.
-If possible, pair people up with more experienced volunteers who can answer questions and make them feel part of a team.

-3. Help volunteers understand how their work makes a difference: If a volunteer is new to your organization it might be difficult to fit into or feel a part of the machinations of an annual or ongoing event.
+If a volunteer is new to your organization it might be difficult to fit into or feel a part of the machinations of an annual or ongoing event.
 It can also be hard for them to understand how the tasks they are assigned fit into or make a difference in the big scheme of things.
-So, whether they are staffing a registration table, handing out programs or setting up for a silent auction, try to ensure they understand how important their job is to the event’s success.

-5. Say thanks and reward volunteers: Thank your volunteers for signing up; thank them for attending meetings; thank them for their efforts and ideas; and then thank them again when it’s over for helping make your event a success!
+Thank your volunteers for signing up; thank them for attending meetings; thank them for their efforts and ideas; and then thank them again when it’s over for helping make your event a success!
 Rewards can take the form of recognition – e.g., listing their names on a slide, in a program, on your website.
-It could also involve hosting a post-event meeting and celebration.
-Sometimes ensuring there is a place at a table for a dinner, or an introduction to a speaker or VIP is all the reward a volunteer needs.

 P.S.: Don’t forget there are apps to help with this as well.
 Here are 10 of the top event apps that you can use to improve your volunteers’ time with you.